StyleShit/megex/README.md

 - [ ] Improve the API
   - [ ] Add more methods
   - [ ] Try to find a more fluent API
-  - [ ] Maybe use getters instead of methods when there are no parameters
 - [ ] Add tests
 - [ ] Use TypeScript
 - [ ] Add more examples